-> This is especially important for FERS-covered employees whose retirement income will depend to a large degree on TSP-source income.
-All employees should attempt to contribute the maximum regular contribution and if they will be age 50 or older, they should attempt to contribute an additional maximum in "catch-up" contributions.
-Many FERS-covered employees - especially those who have less than five years of service - are contributing less than five percent of their gross pay, thereby missing out on their agency's maximum four percent matching contributions.
+This is especially important for FERS-covered employees whose retirement income will depend to a large degree on income from the Thrift Savings Plan.
+All employees should attempt to contribute the maximum regular contribution and if they will be age 50 or older, they should attempt to contribute an additional maximum in “catch-up” contributions.
+Many FERS-covered employees – especially those who have less than five years of service – are contributing less than five percent of their gross pay, thereby missing out on their agency’s maximum four percent matching contributions.

 New employees should be aware that effective June 22, 2009, all new employees immediately obtain the automatic agency one percent of gross salary contribution and four percent agency maximum matching.
 But there will be a maximum four percent match from the agency only if a FERS-covered employee contributes a minimum of five percent of his or her gross salary each pay date throughout the year.